The Association of

 - Rice University's bird habitats and architectural plan as well as the Faculty Club Garden (for a winter picnic in 2021)

-The March 22nd lecture on the Houston Botanic Garden helped us think about gardens and cultures!
+The March 22nd lecture on the Houston Botanic Garden and the May visit to the Japanese Garden helped us think about gardens and cultures!
 Explore their pages describing their collections:

 Now Houston has its own botanic garden, where exploration, fun, and learning take place simultaneously.
 HBG offers an exciting, art-enhanced replication of many botanic settings.
 Members experienced the garden's mighty resources on the field trip by